Originate/guide/go/README.md

   This forces it to treat them as different types and causes all sorts of compiler errors.
   More info [here](https://peter.bourgon.org/go-best-practices-2016/#dependency-management).
+* Use pure functions if possible, and provide dependencies explicitly, as small and tightly-scoped interfaces.

 ### Make the zero value useful